 MMc – Honesty.
 A horse doesn’t know how to lie, but we can teach them to cheat.
 A horse is not born a cheater, we teach him to cheat.

-NL – That goes back to what you said earlier – they might have learned not to trust a boss its what they have experienced before
+NL – That goes back to what you said earlier.
+They might have learned not to trust a boss.
+It’s what they have experienced before

 MMc – It’s a usually a learned behavior from before your worklife, maybe school or whether it’s something in their personal life.
-What I always found dealing with a horse or a human everybody has a history you want to be cognitive of that history but you don’t want to pack it more than they do
+What I always found dealing with a horse or a human everybody has a history.
+You want to be cognitive of that history but you don’t want to pack it more than they do

 As humans we tend to pack our horses history more than the horse does.
 When they want to work past it we are still carrying it and we prevent them from moving forward.

-Every one of us is guilty of that at some point, you’ll hear someone say “oh you can’t do that because of…”
+We are all guilty of that at some point, you’ll hear someone say “oh you can’t do that because of…”

 Thank you Murray.